foundersandcoders/Node-Shell-Workshop/LESSON2.md

 writeStream.end();

-// When the stream finishes log 'write completed' writerStream.on('finish', function() {
+// When the stream finishes log 'write completed' writeStream.on('finish', function() {
     console.log("Write completed.");
 });
 ```

 Now try running `node write-stream.js`.
-It should log `Write completed.` to the terminal and there should now exist a file called output.txt with the content `Simply Easy Learning`.
+It should log `Write completed.` to the terminal and a new file called output.txt with the content `Simply Easy Learning` should have been created.

 Did you notice write streams use `.write()` and `.end()` like the response objects of your servers?
 That's because the response object is a write stream and when you're responding to the client you're 'writing' content back to it!